-Saltaire was built by philanthropic industrialist Sir Titus Salt in the 1850s to house the textile workers from his adjoining Salts Mill.
+Saltaire was built by philanthropic industrialist Sir Titus Salt in the 1850s to house the textile workers from his adjoining Salts Mill, which was used as a filming location for the 2022 sequel to the much loved classic film, The Railway Children Return.
 The village is full of Italianate architecture and is considered an exceptional, complete model for 19th-century paternalistic urban planning.
 The original workers’ housing, public buildings and quaint high street would have made filming here a delight for The English Game crew.

 The imposing Salts Mill is still standing and was featured as a backdrop to the Saltaire scenes in The English Game.
 Cloth production at the mill ended in 1986 and it’s now been transformed into a popular heritage culture and shopping centre.
 It is home to a large collection of Yorkshire native David Hockney’s artwork, as well as restaurants, cafes and independent retailers.

 In 2001, the village of Saltaire and its mill became a UNESCO World Heritage Site.
 Today it’s part of greater Bradford.